csiew/website/content/posts/20201019-new-blog-site-generator.md

----
-slug: new-blog-site-generator
-title: New blog - a new blog, a new static site generator ...ish
-subtitle: An experiment in static site generators
-author: Clarence Siew
-publishedOn: 2020-10-19T17:22:06
-layout: post
----

 Welcome to my new blog!
 I haven't imported my [old blog posts](http://csiew.github.io/blog) to this new one.
 This new blog uses a successor to my static site generator script [md2magic](http://github.com/csiew/md2magic) to help with importing and indexing posts.

 The new script is also written in Python.
 However I am now using JSON files for its configuration and post manifest.
 This was inspired by my work on [BiscuitWM](http://github.com/csiew/biscuitwm) which also uses a JSON file for configuration.